F01

 }

-Methods that return numeric values are commonly used for calculations, measurements, or conversions.
+• Returning Numbers: Methods that return numeric values are commonly used for calculations, measurements, or conversions.
 The returned value must match the declared return type (int, float, double, etc.).
 Use explicit casting when converting between numeric types.
 Also, ensure operations are performed using the correct types to avoid precision loss.
 In XFactory, for example, this could be used to monitor or display real-time energy consumption for the welding station in a performance dashboard:

 // Calculates the estimated energy cost for a welding robot based on time and rate.